doas

 doas persist feature

-doas provides a persist feature: after the user successfully authenticates, they will not be prompted for a password again for some time.
+doas provides a persist feature: after the user successfully authenticates, they will not be prompted for a password again for 5 minutes.
 It is disabled by default, enable it with the persist

 option: